Bunky Echo-Hawk

 Bunky Echo–Hawk (born 1975) is a Native American artist and poet who is best known for his acrylic paintings concerning Native American topics and hip-hop culture.
 He works in a variety of media that include paintings, graphic design, photography, and writing.

 Biography

-Walter Roy "Bunky" Echo–Hawk Jr. is a member of the Pawnee Nation of Oklahoma, and an enrolled member of the Yakama Nation.
+Walter Roy "Bunky" Echo–Hawk Jr. is a descendant of the Pawnee Nation of Oklahoma, and an enrolled citizen of the Yakama Nation.
 He attended the Institute of American Indian Arts in the 1990s.
 He served as the "co-founder and the Executive Director of NVision, a national Native nonprofit that focuses on Native youth development," and he is also a traditional singer and dancer.
 In 2020, Echo-Hawk was featured in the PBS series American Masters for his work on Native rights and environmentalism.